-n) Significant management judgment in applying accounting policies and estimation uncertainty n) Significant management judgment in applying accounting policies and estimation uncertainty ... continued
+n) Significant management judgment in applying accounting policies and estimation uncertainty

 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.